CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF.md

 Cumulus Linux does not support multiple VRFs in multi-instance OSPF.
 {{%/notice%}}

-The following example shows an OSPF configuration.
+The following example shows an OSPF configuration in VRF RED.

 {{< tabs "TabID564 ">}}
 {{< tab "NVUE Commands ">}}